kontena/kontena/docs/references/kontena-yml.md

 # Kontena.yml reference

-Kontena.yml is a file in YAML format that define one or more services.
+Kontena.yml is a file in YAML format that defines a [Kontena application](../using-kontena/applications.md) with one or more services.
+It uses the same syntax and keys as Docker-compose, however not all keys are supported.
 The default name for this file is kontena.yml, although other filenames are supported.

 Each key defined in kontena.yml will create a service with that name.
 The image key is mandatory.
 Other keys are optional.

-**image**
+#### image

 The image used to deploy this service in docker format.